As Fresno police struggle to hire more officers, shootings nearly double from 2020

 FRESNO, Calif.
-(KSEE) – The Fresno Police Department made a plea to the Fresno City Council on Thursday, saying they need more officers.
+(KGPE) – The Fresno Police Department made a plea to the Fresno City Council on Thursday, saying they need more officers.

 The Fresno department typically loses three to four officers per month, but numbers from October show that they lost about 10 officers this past month.